 Oral Facial Pain Clinic

-*You must be a general practitioner/dentist first, and then you can apply/be selected for these specialties.
+*You must be a general practitioner/dentist first, and then you can apply/be selected for this specialty.

 In the Navy Dental Corps, you will do everything a typical dentist would do: